Dutch cuisine: Cheese

 The terms 'jong', 'belegen', 'oud', etc. have not been legally protected with regard to the period of ripening.
 Cheeses sold in supermarkets may have been produced with a fast-ripening starter.
 This results in faster formation of crystals, and the fast-ripening starter gives a sweeter flavour to the cheese.
 Fast ripened cheeses lack the complex terroir of cheeses with a longer ripening process.
 Names implying a level of ripening while avoiding Dutch words could also be used.
 For example, Old Amsterdam which is ripened - according to the company - only for 8 months, uses "Old" instead of "Oud".

 The designation boerenkaas is legally protected for cheese made on a farm from raw milk.
 Due to the use of raw (not pasteurised) milk, the enzymes and bacteria present in the cheese remain active during ripening.
 Boerenkaas is therefore spicier and more complex than factory cheese where pasteurised milk is used.
 Moreover, the taste of boerenkaas varies from farm to farm because of the diverse dairy cattle breeds, different feed, the season and the craft of the cheese maker.

 Fat content on the cheese packaging is also legally protected.
-For example, '35+' cheese must contain between 35-40% fat, '48+' must contain 48-52%.
+For example, '35+' cheese must contain between 35 and 40% fat, '48+' must contain 48-52%.
 These percentages are calculated based on the dry matter of the cheese.
 Thus, a 48+ cheese generally contains 29% fat accounting for water contents.